 Suspicious activity also surrounded the most recent election, held in July 2024.
 The government named Maduro the winner, yet allegations were reported of 1,000 opposition leaders jailed, a prominent opposition leader kidnapped, and protests of people calling the election fraudulent.
 Maduro’s government declared he won with 51.2% of votes, and Eduardo Gonzales (his opponent) received 44.2%.
 However, the opposition claims that Gonzalez won, receiving 6 million votes to Maduro’s 2.7 million.
 Just days after the election, in August 2024, the U.S. government recognized Gonzalez as the winner, as did other EU countries.

 Tensions in Venezuela remained high throughout the summer.
-In September 2024, Gonzales fled to Spain after reporting he was “forced to sign a letter recognizing Maduro as the victor
+In September 2024, Gonzales fled to Spain after reporting he was “forced to sign a letter recognizing Maduro as the victor.

 Current Challenges